 It can take up to two weeks to find a decent apartment share and up to three months for an apartment.
 By sending a text message, I have been able to contact many more of my preferences and have received a few surprise phone calls.
 Many times, apartments become unavailable but then something happens.
 I have received numerous calls from people renting apartments that became available once more.

 In fact, we were apartment searching last summer and had already given our three-month notice, of which there was one month left.
 Then, I had a death in the family and had to book a flight home for the following day.
 My flight was at the exact time of an appointment for an apartment, which I consequently cancelled.
 Upon returning to Rome, I asked to fix another appointment, but the apartment was no longer available.
 Weeks passed and we were still searching.
 We extended our moving-out date by a month.
-Just when we were about to lower our standards, I was called about that apartment again.
+Just when we were about to lower our standards, I was called concerning our initial choice of apartment again.
 They still had my information on their phone from my text.
 I was the only one they called since they had no other records of other possible tenants.
-The apartment had become available again when their idea of making it a B&B fell through.
+The apartment had become available again when their idea of making it a B&B had fallen through.
 We saw the apartment just before they were about to post another ad.
 We loved the apartment and really liked our landlords, so we moved in.